kalil004/kalil004/README.md

 </div>

-- 📚 i'm studying systems analysis and development at [FATEC SJC](https://fatecsjc-prd.azurewebsites.net) since 2023, scheduled to graduate in 2025.
+- 📚 studying systems analysis and development at [FATEC SJC](https://fatecsjc-prd.azurewebsites.net) since 2023, scheduled to graduate in 2025.

 - 🧠 currently practicing my HTML and CSS knowledge, probably going to start learning Java and JavaScript soon.